Policy last updated

 - developing election advertising material

-- handing out how-to-vote cards on election day
+- handing out how-to-vote cards

 - organising or taking part in candidate forums